 In the U.S. alone, trophy hunters kill more than 100,000 critically native carnivores every year for their fur.
 Take action to stop this cruel and unnecessary practice.

 American trophy hunters pay big money to kill animals overseas and import over 126,000 wildlife trophies per year on average.
-Wolves, bears, mountain lions, bobcats and other domestic wildlife also fall victim to trophy hunting, damaging natural ecosystems.
+They also do their big game hunting for sport domestically: Bears, bobcats, mountain lions, wolves and other domestic wildlife also fall victim to trophy hunting, damaging natural ecosystems.

 Hundreds of thousands of wild animals in the U.S. and around the world are killed every year and millions are at risk from other threats.
 Your generous gift will save wildlife from being killed just for a trophy by supporting our work to ban trophy hunting.